 Any contemporary sewing machine that can sew a zigzag stitch also offers a blind-hem option.
 This stitch’s pattern has three or four straight stitches, followed by one zigzag stitch.
-It helps you sew hems quickly and with a minimum of visible stitches.
+It helps you sew blind hems quickly and with a minimum of visible stitches.
 The concept is easy to understand, even for a beginner.
-However, getting truly polished results—smooth, nearly invisible stitching—can take some finesse.
+However, getting truly polished results—smooth, nearly invisible stitching—can take finesse.

 A successful machine-sewn blind hem comprises three elements: an appropriate finish at the hem’s cut edge, a properly prepared hem allowance, and stitch settings that suit the fabric.
 These factors differ for every project, so you need to test each on scrap fabric before sewing the real hem.
 Once you establish the settings, the actual hemming is fast to complete.